madangouda21/Quntum-model-for-Brain-Tumor-detection/README.md

 python feature_extraction.py

-This will generate a CSV file with all the extracted features used for training the model. python train_classical_models.py   // for comparing the models both in once Step 2: Train the Model
+This will generate a CSV file with all the extracted features used for training the model.

+python train_classical_models.py   // for comparing the models both in once

+Step 2: Train the Model

 python train_model.py

 You can switch between classical and quantum classifiers inside the script.

+Step 3: Connect to Frontend

+Start the API server to allow frontend integration:

+python app.py

 Technologies Used
 	•	Python